AetherModel/Aether/CONTRIBUTING.md

 python3 -m pip --user cpplint
 ```

+Using a linter in an editor is good too, although it has been found that these are not as good.
+The linter in the 'atom' editor is ok, but you have to install the packages `linter` and `gcc-linter`.
+In atom, you can install the packages `whitespaces` and `tabs-to-spaces` to automatically remove whitespaces at the end of the lines, and convert tabs to spaces.

 ### Commit Styling

 The first line of the commit must be *at most* ~50 characters long and